-Cloud Code requires the Cloud SDK to deploy applications to App Engine.
-This page describes how to configure the plugin to automatically manage the SDK or to allow you to manage the SDK yourself.
+Cloud Code requires the Google Cloud CLI to deploy applications to App Engine.
+This page describes how to configure the plugin to automatically manage the gcloud CLI or to allow you to manage the gcloud CLI yourself.

 To view the current gcloud CLI configuration:

 Select File > Settings or for Mac OS X, IntelliJ IDEA > Preferences.

 Within the Preferences dialog, select Tools > Cloud Code > Dependencies and configure the Cloud SDK section.

-If you don't have an SDK configured, then the plugin automatically downloads the latest version of the SDK.
+If you don't have the gcloud CLI configured, then the plugin automatically downloads the latest version of the gcloud CLI.
 It can also periodically check for and install updates.

-The plugin checks for the SDK at the following events:
+The plugin checks for the gcloud CLI at the following events:

 when you install the plugin